Plinky / Plinky+ Manual

 Offset

-Offset Offsets the CV and/or LFO.
-This is a constant voltage that is being added (or subtracted) from the sum of the CV input and the LFO.
+Offset This parameter offsets the CV and / or LFO.
+Imagine this as a constant voltage that is being added (or subtracted) from the sum of the A, B, X, or Y CV input and the LFO.
+Set this parameter to add or subtract a constant voltage from the A, B, X, or Y CV output (Plinky Expander or Plinky+).

 LFO Depth